 Ages: Students entering 7th-9th grades in the fall of 2018

 Lunch is included!

 Instructor: Mike Knapp

-Mike Knapp is a fourth-year English teacher at SHC.
+Mike Knapp is a fifth-year English teacher at SHC.
 He is a Boston native who moved to San Francisco in 2010 to work for Facebook.
 Mr. Knapp always wanted to teach high school and earned a Master of Arts in teaching from the University of Southern California in 2013.
 Before arriving in San Francisco, Mr. Knapp majored in English (literary theory) at Dartmouth College and graduated in 2009.
 He is also the head men’s coach at San Francisco’s Pacific Rowing Club on Lake Merced.
 In his free time, he enjoys cycling and playing basketball.